 Highly reliable, Narcissus 'Standard Value' is a mid-sized Daffodil featuring bright, golden petals surrounding a lemon-yellow trumpet with a slightly ruffled edge.
 Blooming in mid to late spring, one flower per stem, it is ideal for naturalizing.

 Double Narcissus is romance with all the frills!
 Robust, fragrant, multiple award-winning Narcissus 'Tahiti' features large, double flowers, 4 in. across (11 cm), with multiple golden-yellow petals and vermilion interior ruffles.
 Very eye-catching in mid-late spring!
 Standing up and straight on sturdy stems, it holds up to rain.
 Extremely vigorous and prolific, this Double Daffodil is reliably perennial and is a fine naturalizer.

-One of the most popular miniature daffodils worldwide, Narcissus 'Tête à Tête' boasts perfectly formed, gently nodding, very fragrant flowers adorned with pale yellow petals and brighter yellow trumpets.
-Blooming in early-mid spring, this dwarf daffodil is great for naturalizing and very popular for forcing.
+One of the most popular miniature daffodils worldwide, multiple award-winner Narcissus 'Tête à Tête' boasts perfectly formed, gently nodding, very fragrant flowers, 2.5 in. across (6.5 cm), adorned with pale yellow petals and brighter yellow trumpets.
+Blooming in early to mid-spring, with 1-3 flowers per stem, this dwarf daffodil is great for naturalizing and very popular for forcing.
 Highly versatile, it is a beautiful golden addition to the front of the border and a very popular pick for containers and window boxes.

 Multiple award-winning Narcissus 'White Lion' is sweetly fragrant and sturdy with blossoms resembling gardenias!
 It features long-lasting, double flowers with multiple creamy-white petals surrounding a warm yellow center.
 Blooming in mid to late spring, this strong and reliable heirloom Daffodil was introduced in the 1940s and is still a favorite.